As of September 2022, ILDA is working on a standard for "Category A Laser Shows." This is also referred to as a "Cat A" show.

 The chance of injury (hazardous effect or adverse biological change), from a laser show performed according to the Cat A requirements, is considered by ILDA to be vanishingly small.

 Click the green button to download the most current public draft.
-The gray boxes list the changes in various versions as the document is developed.
+The gray boxes list the changes in recent versions as the document continues to be developed.

-The notes in these gray boxes contain the changes since the first public version, 7b.
+The notes in these gray boxes contain the changes in the first public version, 7b, and in subsequent versions.

 The draft document contains all version changes since the first version (3.0) that was submitted to ILDA's Board of Directors.
 The list of changes is at the very end of the document.